fbozas/project-coding-factory/ReadMe Steps.txt

-Step 1
+Step 1 (Database)
 	Load the backup
 		Open Sql Server management studio.
 Right click on databases.
-Import the backup (MoviesAPI.bak) Step 2
+Import the backup (MoviesAPI.bak) Step 2 (Frontend)
+	Clone the project from this link https://github.com/fbozas/coding-factory-project-frontend.git

 	Due to big size I deleted node_modules folder.
 So type npm install on cmd
-	Run backend
-		Go to MoviesAPI folder.
-Open the solution with visual studio and click the play button (start with debuging) (there is a basic swagger documentation)

-Step 3
 	Run frontend
 		Open angular-movies folder with visual studio code.
 Run the app with ng serve command

+Step 3 (Backend)
+	Clone the project from this link https://github.com/fbozas/project-coding-factory.git Run backend
+		Go to MoviesAPI folder.
+Open the solution with visual studio and click the play button (start with debuging) (there is a basic swagger documentation)

 App features
 	This app is a movie management system.
 On home page you can see some movies which are already played on cinemas (theaters) and feature releases.